michaelmalick/phd-thesis/notes-discuss.md

 - using research in applied management

+# Multiple competing hypotheses

+   For example, the relative importance of environmental forcing and the effects of fishing in controlling the dynamics of exploited fish populations has been widely debated in fisheries science.
+In many cases, separating the effects of fishing and environmental forcing may not be possible without extreme management actions.
+Yet, climate change is already having profound impacts on some marine species and the projected increase in extreme events, such as marine heat waves, could have widespread impacts on exploited species.
+Understanding the inter-actions between environmental forcing and the effects of fishing ...

+   re-organizing the spatial distributions of many species

+   including a broader range of competing hypotheses

+the effects of environmental conditions on higher-trophic-level fish species has been, and continues to be, debated in fisheries science [@Walters1988a;
+@Skud1975].
+At the core of this debate is contention over the relative importance of environmental stochasticity and the effects of fishing in controlling the dynamics of exploited fish populations.

+   Avoiding such attachments to a single hypothesis may be an important to increasing our ability to detect and anticipate the effects of perturbations on marine ecosystems.

+   In particular, increasing our ability to detect and anticipate the effects of perturbations on marine ecosystems will likely require understanding both the relative importance of competing hypotheses and the cumulative impacts of the mechanisms hypothesized to drive the observed changes.

+   For example, attributing a population response to environmental forcing that occur through either bottom-up and top-down pathways has been a long standing challenge in fisheries oceanography.

+   Often times competing
+   hypotheses are not mutually exclusive and in these situations efforts should be made to understand the cumulative effects

+   As my fourth chapter indicates, multiple environmental pathways arising from the same climate process can contribute to explaining the observed variability in the populations dynamics of Pacific salmon. disentangling the effects of environmental forcing that occur through bottom-up and top-down pathways.

+   Changes in climatic and
+   physical ocean processes can simultaneously impact food resource availability and predator distributions or abundances.
+Only considering environmental forcing pathways that represent bottom-up forcing is inherently incomplete and future research should strive to further understand interactions and cumulative effects of processes driving interactions across multiple trophic levels.

+   More generally, it may be prudent to place a high priority on identifying the potential range of causal mechanisms and seeking evidence for these alternative hypotheses, as well as seeking to understand the cumulative effects and relative importance of competing hypotheses.

+   Only considering a single environmental variable or forcing pathway when attempting to understand the drivers of the dynamics of exploited species is inherently incomplete.

+   and future research should strive to further understand interactions and cumulative effects of processes driving interactions across multiple trophic levels.

+   that represent bottom-up forcing is inherently incomplete and future research should strive to further understand interactions and cumulative effects of processes driving interactions across multiple trophic levels.
+For instance, as the climate warms, the relative importance of bottom-up and top-down pathways may shift as marine species track preferred environmental conditions [@Pinsky2013].

 # Challenges remaining

+is identifying how relationships between environmental processes and demographic rates of marine and anadromous fish populations vary over time.

+3. This thesis also reveals several remaining challenges in detecting and anticipating the effects of environmental forcing on living marine resources.

+   A first challenge is disentangling the effects of environmental forcing that occur through bottom-up and top-down pathways.
+Changes in climatic and physical ocean processes can simultaneously impact food resource availability and predator distributions or abundances.
+Only considering environmental forcing pathways that represent bottom-up forcing is inherently incomplete and future research should strive to further understand interactions and cumulative effects of processes driving interactions across multiple trophic levels.

+   A second challenge is identifying how driver-response relationships vary over time.
+Increasingly, evidence suggests that both environmental processes and demographic rates of marine and anadromous fish populations are non-stationary through time.
+Similar to the implications of spatial non-stationarity observed in this thesis, temporal non-stationarity in driver-response relationships implies that relationships inferred from past observation may not hold today and this non-stationarity may partially explain why environmental correlations frequently break down over time.
+   Time-varying relationships present a particularly difficult challenge for projecting how future climate changes may impact living marine resources because using historical data to project future outcomes may be misleading.
+   Advancements in quantitative methods, such as state-space modeling approaches, may provide a useful starting place to find clues on the prevalence of time-varying relationships.

+   A third challenge is recognizing the need to investigate multiple competing hypotheses to explain observed patterns.
+As my fourth chapter indicates, multiple environmental pathways arising from the same climate process can contribute to explaining the observed variability in the populations dynamics of Pacific salmon.
+Over a century ago, Chamberlin (1890) warned that "We are so prone to attribute a phenomenon to a single cause, that, when we find an agency present, we are liable to rest satisfied therewith, and fail to recognize that it is but one factor, and perchance a minor factor, in the accomplishment of the total result."

+   Over the next few decades, addressing these types of challenges may be a critical part of effectively managing our living marine resources.

+   The pursuit of evidence for multiple competing hypotheses may be an important component of developing policies that

+   A third challenge is moving beyond a correlation based understanding of ecosystem dynamics to a more causal mechanistic understanding.
+Despite the common refrain that correlation does not imply causation, correlations based studies still comprise a large fraction of the research on how environmental forcing influences marine and anadromous species.
+The reliance on correlation based studies is partly due to the difficulty in carrying out manipulative experiments at scales that are meaningful for management.
+However, several techniques and emerging approaches show promising in helping to improve our causal understanding of the system including spatial dynamics of driver-response relationships, meta-analytic modeling approaches that can synthesize data across multiple spatial scales,

+   Over the next few decades, addressing these types of challenges may be a critical part of effectively managing our living marine resources.

+   First, examining the spatial scales of variability in the driver and response variables can help determine

+   Second, meta-analytic modeling approaches (e.g., hierarchical modeling),

+   Third, the increasing availability of high-resolution ocean modeling frameworks

+Over the next few decades, addressing these types of challenges may be a critical part of effectively managing our living marine resources.

+The utility of improved understanding of marine ecosystem dynamics is largely dependent on how this understanding can be integrated into applied management.

+As management of marine resources increasingly moves towards ecosystem-based approaches to management, strategic management advice based on empirical evidence

+This will likely occur at a species and system specific basis.

 3. This thesis also reveals several remaining challenges in detecting and anticipating the effects of environmental forcing on living marine resources.